jhphan/hello-world-gf/README.rst

 Inputs
 ------

-1. input: List all app inputs and their descriptions.
+1. file: List all app inputs and their descriptions.

 Parameters
 ----------